Skip to content

 In the /solr/ web page, under the "Cloud" tab on the left there is a "Nodes" and "Graph" section.
 The nodes section shows if nodes are up and happy, the graph section reports on if the replicas are up and ready.

-If the logs are mention being unable to elect a leader, scale to 3 nodes (so they see each other), then scale down to 1 node (last node sees other nodes leave) and then wait for a leader election timeout.
-The remaining node will eventually (logs will periodically report a timeout period remaining) become the leader once the timeout happens and it stops waiting for its peers to return.
+If the logs mention being unable to elect a leader, scale to 3 nodes (so they see each other), then scale down to 1 node (last node sees other nodes leave) and then wait for a leader election timeout.
+The remaining node will eventually (logs will periodically report a timeout period remaining) become the leader once the timeout happens, and it stops waiting for its peers to return.
 Then scale back up to 3.

 For example if solr2 complains after all 3 nodes are restarted that it couldn't connect to solr1, restarting solr1 again fixes it.